-Usage - command line#
+Usage - command lineΒΆ

 MAICoS can be used directly from the command line (cli).
-Using cli
+Using cli instead of a Jupyter

-allows for updating the analysis results during the run.
+in particular is handy because it allows for updating the analysis results during the

-You can specify the number of frames
+run.
+You can specify the number of frames after the output is updated with the

-below for details.
+flag.
+See below for details.

 Note that in this documentation, we almost exclusively describe the use of MAICoS from the python interpreter, but all operations can be equivalently performed from the cli.